emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Mac OS X
 ++++++++

 - *Git* is not installed automatically.
-Git is only needed if you want to use one of the development branches **emscripten-incoming** or **emscripten-master** directly, instead of the fixed releases.
+Git is only needed if you want to use tools from one of the development branches **emscripten-incoming** or **emscripten-master** directly.
 To install git on OSX:

 	1. Install XCode and the XCode Command Line Tools.
 This will provide *git* to the system PATH.
 For more help on this step, see `this stackoverflow post <http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools>`_.
 	2. Install git directly from http://git-scm.com/.